ibm-cloud-docs/schematics/troubleshooting/wks-creation-api.md

 {: screen}

-Verify the payload contains that `location` and the `url` are  pointing to the same region.
+Verify your CURL or the payload contains that the `location` and the `url` are pointing to the same region.
 {: tsResolve}

 **For example**

 - For creating workspace in `US` region: Use  `location` as **us-east** or **us-south** and `url` as **https://schematics.cloud.ibm.com/v1/workspaces** or **https://us.schematics.cloud.ibm.com/v1/workspaces**.
 By default https://schematics.cloud.ibm.com/v1/workspaces points to https://schematics.cloud.ibm.com/v1/workspaces endpoint.
 - For workspace in the `EU` region: Use `location` as **eu-de** or **eu-gb** and `url` as **https://eu.schematics.cloud.ibm.com/v1/workspaces** endpoint.